 |medium and system|

-The ingredients of this medium are simple: an oil or combination of oils, chalk or marble dust or some combination of other inert stone powders, a small amount of egg yolk or whole egg.
+The ingredients of this medium are simple: an oil or combination of oils, chalk or marble dust, a small amount of egg yolk or whole egg.
 When working with the medium at first, it's best to keep it simple so that you can develop a solid understanding of what is doing what.
 Putties can be complex, but do not need to be to work well.
 At first, it is best to make small amounts of a simple putty on the palette and then mix a specific amount of putty into each nurdle of paint.
 Two or three parts paint to one putty works well for most colours, strong can colours take more putty, brighter colour schemes can be finished with less putty that is richer, etc. The putty lightens the colors slightly, but not in the manner of white.
 It's more like adding air or light: Venetian Red becomes brighter and more orange.
 Texture can be made soft or or crisp, impasto low or high, all controlled on the palette by the introduction of more oil or more stone dust.
 It may be logical to make light colors thicker, dark colors thinner.
 How much mobility, how many layers, how much texture, where and when, all can be dialed in.
 This is easy to conceive, but can take time to implement in practice.

 The use of the putty offers two technical advantages.
 The first is that it gives commercial tube paint an element of thixotropy or viscosity or "boing" that trumps the false "congealed grease" consistency of most tube paint, the fabled "butteriness" from aluminum stearate which is increasingly thought to cause darkening over time.
 The second is that it allows the painter to dispense with solvent and keep the brushes horizontally in a tray of oil, as is well documented in Old Master practice.
 I use raw walnut oil for this.
 Brushes are simply cleaned on a rag before use, clean well if you use safflower oil: it dries very slowly.
 Please do not use linseed oil for this!
 Rags soaked in linseed oil have a long history of auto-combustion due to the heat released during the polymerization of the oil.